xuy50/ecgr5106-hw5/README.md

 - **RNN Models:** Both vanilla and attention-based RNNs reach near-perfect token-level accuracy, though they tend to have slower training speeds and less scalability.
 - **Transformer Models:**
-  Shallow configurations (1 or 2 layers) with 4 heads perform well, while 4-layer models fail to converge on this small dataset.
+  Shallow configurations (1 or 2 layers) with 2 and 4 heads perform well, while 4-layer models fail to converge on this small dataset.
-- Although the assignment initially mentioned eight combinations, our core experiments focused on the six primary Transformer configurations (with a fixed sequence length of 20).
+- The core experiments focused on the six primary Transformer configurations (with a fixed sequence length of 20).
 Supplementary tests with longer sequences were also conducted but are not part of the main analysis.
 - Overall, for French-to-English translation, shallow Transformer models achieve high performance with faster training times, while RNN-based models maintain consistent accuracy but with slower training speeds.

 ---